slowernews/wisdom-tldr/README.md

 > *'52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.'*

 > *'Volume usually outpaces intensity.
-You can’t just put in a huge effort a few times.
-You must do things over and over, usually the hard way.' -- Allen Tucker*
+You can’t just put in a huge effort a few times.' -- Allen Tucker*

 Consistency doesn’t come from effort, it comes from systems.
 Decisions compound.